LamininSolutions/mfsql-connector/source/procedures/spMFUpdateAllncludedInAppTables.rst

 ==========  =========  ========================================================
 Date        Author     Description
 ----------  ---------  --------------------------------------------------------
-2021-08-04  LC         add parameter to allow suppress of control report, default 0 2021-04-01  LC         add control report for updates 2021-03-17  LC         remove step to reset audit history to null if full
+2021-09-01  LC         add parameter to retain deletions for all tables 2021-08-04  LC         add parameter to allow suppress of control report, default 0 2021-04-01  LC         add control report for updates 2021-03-17  LC         remove step to reset audit history to null if full